 KAG contributed R487.2 million to Group earnings for the current year of which R385.3 million was profit from discontinued operations and R101.9 million from equity accounted earnings from the joint venture.
 This included R374.9 million of one-off items such as the gains on remeasurement, a fair value loss on derivatives and amortisation of purchase price allocation intangibles.
 The prior year loss from KAG’s discontinued operation of R12.4 million, included an IFRS 5 impairment of the KAG disposal group of R76.9 million.

 STRATEGIC FOCUS AND PROSPECTS

-The board is once again highly appreciative to the executive management, the respective management teams of our businesses and most importantly all the staff, for the excellent commitment and performance in what can only be described as difficult and uncertain economic times.
+The Board is highly appreciative to the executive management, the respective management teams of our businesses and most importantly all the staff, for the excellent commitment and performance during unprecedented worldwide trading conditions.

 The Board is confident that the Group having successfully faced the initial challenges of which include the COVID-19 pandemic, will grow from strength to strength.